 We back up our databases every 6 hours.
 We also back up our codebases and user-uploaded media every 24 hours which creates a backup of all content.

 We want to be sure your data is safe - both on a server level and on an application level.
 To aid in this effort, Breeze undergoes ongoing penetration testing to help keep your data safe.

 You’re able to create multiple user accounts, each having their own set of permissions, so that each user only has access to what he or she should have access to.
 Common scenarios for this are restricting the majority of staff from seeing contribution information or preventing certain users from adding or deleting people.
 All user accounts also have a password that’s needed to log in.
 If you’re interested in more details on how these permissions work, check out our video on users and roles.

 Administrators can also determine if a user should be automatically logged out after a certain amount of inactivity.
 Different users can have different settings so that if desired, users with access to more sensitive data can be logged out sooner than those with less privileges.
 If you’re interested in more details on how these permissions work, check out our video on users and roles.

 Some churches like the peace of mind in knowing their data is backed up locally on their own computer.
 Breeze allows you to export key data into Excel files whenever you’d like (here's instructions on how to export this).
 Additionally, we assume no one likes to feel trapped and so if for some reason you find you need to switch from Breeze to something else (which we hope you won’t :)), this makes it easy to pack up your data and take it elsewhere.

 We’re big fans of focusing on what we do well (software) and letting others focus on what they do well (hardware).
-As a result we use an extremely high quality commercial datacenter for reliable security and speed.
-Datacenters are given a Tier 1 - 4 rating, with 1 being the lowest/worst rating and 4 being the highest/best.
+As a result we use the leader in cloud hosting: Amazon Web Services to provide state of the art consistency in terms of performance and security.